Activities scheduled for the Independence Day Celebration July 3rd, 2018, at Mount Rushmore National Memorial.

-The reenactor's schedule on July 3rd includes a Presidential Press Conference starting at 9:30 am in the Carver's Cafe.
-The Presidential Reenactors will then be delivering programs and signing autographs at assigned times in the Lincoln Borglum Visitor Center.
+The reenactor's schedule on July 3rd includes a Presidential Press Conference starting at 9:30 a.m. in the Carver's Cafe.
+The presidential reenactors will then be delivering programs and signing autographs at assigned times in the Lincoln Borglum Visitor Center.

-world champion hoop dancer Jasmine Pickner teaching hoop dancing on the Grand View Terrace.
+world champion hoop dancer Jasmine Pickner demonstrating and teaching hoop dancing on the Grand View Terrace.

-Native flutist Sequoia Crosswhite will be portraying native stories and playing flute in the Lakota, Nakota and Dakota Heritage Village.
+- Native flutist Sequoia Crosswhite will be portraying native stories and playing flute in the Lakota, Nakota and Dakota Heritage Village.